 These dogs are more than just pets; they are a life line.
 Service dogs provide companionship, love, and support.
 They create a significant impact in their partner’s everyday life.
 Service dogs provide safety, confidence, independence, and a restored sense of freedom to their human companion.

-Usually we train Golden Retrievers, Labrador Retrievers, Labradoodles, Belgian Malinios, and German Shepherds.
-However, we do train other breeds as well.
+Usually we train Golden Retrievers, Labrador Retrievers, and Labradoodles.
+However, we do train other breeds as well upon request.

 We work with people with all types of disabilities; look at the “What Can We Train?” page to get more information.